Nham Bai? (eat rice?)

 For authentic Khmer cuisine at reasonable prices, try The Sugar Palm.
 Now in a new location on Street 27 opposite Pannasastra University, their menu covers all the Khmer hit dishes, from curries to satays, soups to salads.

-Square 24 has made a big name for itself with a short menu offering mouth-watering stir-fries, and covering all the Cambodian classics in fine style.
-Also in the Wat Bo area, Viroth’s is one of the longest established Khmer midmarket dining establishments, with it’s well-prepared plates served in a stylish, modern setting.
+In the Wat Bo area, Viroth’s is one of the longest established Khmer midmarket dining establishments, with it’s well-prepared plates served in a stylish, modern setting.

 Cambodian food is mostly about using fresh vegetables and herbs, and expensive meat and fish are added sparingly, making it perfect to adapt for vegetarians.
 Chamkar on The Passage and its newer branch on Airport Road do an excellent job of preparing veggie dishes.
 Champey serves up marvellous meals in a beautifully designed restaurant that evokes a gentle, old world charm.